Back to Articles

 On average, an electric vehicle is driven over some road conditions more frequently than others.
 As such, data from each condition needs to be weighed appropriately in the test profile.

 J2380 briefly explains its enveloping technique, where weighted values were combined to develop a cumulative test profile.
-The standards committee approximated an envelope of cumulative exposure, where the envelope corresponded to approximately 100,000 miles of use at the 90th percentile, meaning that 90% of instances are no more damaging than the test profile.
+The standards committee approximated an envelope of cumulative exposure, where the envelope corresponded to approximately 100,000 miles of use at the 90th percentile, meaning that 90% of vehicles will experience fatigue no greater than the test profile in 100,000 miles.

-To develop a similar test in VibrationVIEW, the combined data was imported into the software and processed with the Fatigue Damage Spectrum (FDS) feature.
-The data measured at the front battery location in the lateral (LA) axis was used to develop a test profile.
+To develop a similar test in ObserVIEW, the combined data were imported into the software and processed with the Fatigue Damage Spectrum (FDS).
+The data measured at the rear battery location in the lateral (LA) axis was used to develop a test profile.

-The software calculated a breakpoint table based on the measured data and test settings.
+The software calculated an FDS-correlated PSD from the recorded data and test settings.